Carol Anne Floege - Riverhead News Review

 Ms. Floege was owner of Colonial House Beauty Salon and Oma’s Attic, where she was a seamstress.

-She loved sewing, her gradchildren, snowbird travel to Florida, her dogs and her 50/50.
+She loved sewing, her grandchildren, snowbird travel to Florida, her dogs and her 50/50.

 The family will receive visitors Tuesday, Oct.
 12, from 2 to 4 and 7 to 9 p.m. at McLaughlin Heppner Funeral Home in Riverhead.